-- Composition of the Board of Directors.
-At its meeting on 13 February 2015, the Board of Directors of Red Eléctrica Corporación, S.A. appointed Mr. José Luis Feito Higueruela as an independent director of the company. - 2.
-Information on dividends.
-At its meeting on 24 February 2015, the company's Board of Directors agreed to submit a proposal to the Annual General Meeting of Shareholders to pay the gross amount of 3 euros per share to the holders of shares that carry dividend rights. - 3.
-Information on results.
-On 25 February 2015, Red Eléctrica presented its results for financial year 2014. - 4.
-Interim financial information.
-On 25 February 2015, the company submitted information on its results for the second half of 2014. - 5.
-Strategic plans, forecasts and presentations.
+At its meeting on 13 February 2015, the Board of Directors of Red Eléctrica Corporación, S.A. appointed Mr. José Luis Feito Higueruela as an independent director of the company.

+2. Information on dividends.

+At its meeting on 24 February 2015, the company's Board of Directors agreed to submit a proposal to the Annual General Meeting of Shareholders to pay the gross amount of 3 euros per share to the holders of shares that carry dividend rights.

+On 25 February 2015, Red Eléctrica presented its results for financial year 2014.

+On 25 February 2015, the company submitted information on its results for the second half of 2014.

+5. Strategic plans, forecasts and presentations.

 On 25 February 2015, Red Eléctrica submitted its presentation of 2014 results and its strategy for 2014-2019.

-OFFICIAL ANNE)

-STANDARD

-FORM OF

-ANNEX I

-TO CNMV

-CIRCULAR

-7/2015 OF

-22 DECEMBER
+6. Annual Corporate Governance Report.

+On 25 February 2015, the company submitted the Annual Corporate Governance Report for 2014.

+7. Annual directors' remuneration report.

+On 25 February 2015, the company submitted the Annual Directors' Remuneration Report for 2014.

+On 12 March 2015, the company submitted the Notice of Annual General Meeting of Shareholders and draft resolutions.

+9. Ratings.

+On 1 April 2015, the company reported that the rating agency Fitch Ratings had confirmed the long-term rating of Red Eléctrica Corporación, S.A. at A-, with a positive outlook.

+10. Ratings.

-- 6. Annual Corporate Governance Report.
-On 25 February 2015, the company submitted the Annual Corporate Governance Report for 2014. - 7.
-Annual directors' remuneration report.
-On 25 February 2015, the company submitted the Annual Directors' Remuneration Report for 2014. - 8.
-General Meeting notices and resolutions.
-On 12 March 2015, the company submitted the Notice of Annual General Meeting of Shareholders and draft resolutions. - 9.
-Ratings.
-On 1 April 2015, the company reported that the rating agency Fitch Ratings had confirmed the long-term rating of Red Eléctrica Corporación, S.A. at A-, with a positive outlook. - 10.
-Ratings.
-On 7 April 2015, the company reported that on that same date the rating agency Standard & Poor's had upgraded the long-term rating of Red Eléctrica Corporación, S.A. to BBB+, with a stable outlook. - 11.
-Public offers of fixed-income and other instruments for subscription or sale.
+On 7 April 2015, the company reported that on that same date the rating agency Standard & Poor's had upgraded the long-term rating of Red Eléctrica Corporación, S.A. to BBB+, with a stable outlook.

+11. Public offers of fixed-income and other instruments for subscription or sale.

 On 10 April 2015, the company reported that on that date Red Eléctrica placed 500 million euros of notes in the markets.
 The issue has a term of 10 years, with an annual coupon of 1.125% and a price of 99.521.

-- 12. General Meeting notices and resolutions.
-Remuneration systems.
-On 16 April 2015, the company published the full text of the resolutions adopted by the company's Annual General Meeting. - 13.
-Public offers of fixed-income and other instruments for subscription or sale.
-The company reported that on 24 April 2015 part of the "EUR 500,000,000 1.125 per cent Notes due April 2025" will be exchanged for other bonds already in issue. - 14.
-Information on results.
-On 29 April 2015, the company submitted information about its results for the first quarter of 2015. - 15.
-Interim financial information.
-On 29 April 2015, the company submitted information about its results for the first quarter of 2015... - 16.
-Composition of the Board of Directors.
-At its meeting on 26 May 2015, the company's Board of Directors renewed the members of the Audit Committee and the Appointments and Remuneration Committee. - 17.
-General Meeting notices and resolutions.
-On 12 June 2015, the Board of Directors called an Extraordinary General Meeting to approve the process of splitting positions of Chairman of the Board and CEO and to appoint a new CEO. - 18.
-General Meeting notices and resolutions.
+12. General Meeting notices and resolutions. - Remuneration systems.

+On 16 April 2015, the company published the full text of the resolutions adopted by the company's Annual General Meeting.

+13. Public offers of fixed-income and other instruments for subscription or sale.

+The company reported that on 24 April 2015 part of the "EUR 500,000,000 1.125 per cent Notes due April 2025" will be exchanged for other bonds already in issue.

+On 29 April 2015, the company submitted information about its results for the first quarter of 2015.

+On 29 April 2015, the company submitted information about its results for the first quarter of 2015.

+At its meeting on 26 May 2015, the company's Board of Directors renewed the members of the Audit Committee and the Appointments and Remuneration Committee.

+On 12 June 2015, the Board of Directors called an Extraordinary General Meeting to approve the process of splitting positions of Chairman of the Board and CEO and to appoint a new CEO.

 On 15 June 2015, the company published the Notice of Extraordinary General Meeting and draft resolutions.

-OFFICIAL ANNE)

-STANDARD

-FORM OF

-ANNEX I

-TO CNMV

-CIRCULAR

-7/2015 OF

-22 DECEMBER

-19. Composition of the Board of Directors.
 On 26 June 2015, the company reported that the Audit Committee had appointed the independent director Mr. José Luis Feito Higueruela as committee chairman for a three-year term.